EndPointCorp/end-point-blog/2023/07/regex-replace-in-vs-code.md

 Each has different query plans and performance impacts in SQL, but for this example we’ll choose the second for its extra regex goodness.
 Doing the first would just require a few changes to our replacement regexes; feel free to practice your regex skills by figuring out how to fit our data to the standard SQL format!

-We’ve copied and pasted all 287 lines of the object into VS Code.
+We have copied and pasted all 287 lines of the object into VS Code.
 For the sake of this article, we’ll just show a handful of lines to demonstrate the point.
 Here are some lines from the object:

 ```plain
 { 'code' : '33866-5','description' : 'HIV 1 Ab [Presence] in Capillary blood by Immunoassay'},